prashbh/mediumclap/README.md

 ### 1. Running the demo

 **1.1 Set up Firestore project**

+Create a new FireStore project.

 **1.2 Update config**
+Go to your Firestore Project Settings > General.
+Copy the FirebaseConfig and paste the values in `medium_clap.js`.
+Open `medium_clap.html` using localhost.

 ### 2. Securing Firestore
 **2.1 Adding Firestore rules**